iamreymond/AWS-Multi-Tier-App/README.md

 Multi-Tier Web Application

 ## Brief description of the project
-A web application running on a local machine using the lift & shift strategy.
+A web application running on a local machine.
+Using the lift & shift strategy, web application will be migrated to AWS Cloud.

 1. Nginx => Web Service
 2. Tomcat => Application Server